litstack/docs/packages/location.md

 ### Store Place Attributes

-The maps field let's you store additional information about places.
+The maps field let's you store additional information about places to your Model.
 This can be achieved by passing an array as a third parameter to the maps field, containting the desired attributes and the database column in which the attribute should be stored.
 In the following example the `formatted_address` would be stored in the `street` column.

 ```php
 $form->map('lat', 'lng', [